Lingran0/Milestone3/README.md

 4. Modify the file paths in the code as needed for your environment.
 5. Run the program and follow the on-screen instructions to process your files.

-/*
- * Text Analysis System Refactoring Suggestions
- * ==========================================
- *
- * Main Class
- * ----------
- * Reason for Refactoring:
- * - Currently handles multiple responsibilities (UI, file operations, coordination)
- * - Needs better separation of concerns
- *
- * Reduced Coupling:
- * - Introduce UserInterface interface to handle all user interactions
- * - Create FileOperationHandler to manage file-related operations
- * - Move menu operations to separate MenuHandler class
- * - Reduce direct dependencies on Scanner and System.out
- *
- * Improved Cohesion:
- * - Create dedicated ArticleManager class to handle article library operations
- * - Move all file processing methods to separate TextAnalysisController
- * - Main class will only coordinate between components
- * - Results in clearer responsibility boundaries
- *
- * TextProcessor Class
- * ------------------
- * Reason for Refactoring:
- * - Combines file operations with text processing (mixed responsibilities)
- *
- * Reduced Coupling:
- * - Create FileReader interface for file operations
- * - Inject file reading dependency through constructor
- * - Remove direct file handling from text processing methods
- *
- * Improved Cohesion:
- * - Split into TextCleaner and TextReader classes
- * - TextCleaner focuses purely on text processing operations
- * - Move all file operations to separate FileHandler class
- * - Add validation methods for text processing operations
- *
- * StatisticCalculator Class
- * ------------------------
- * Reason for Refactoring:
- * - Handles both sentiment analysis and general statistics
- * - Need to separate concerns for better maintainability
- *
- * Reduced Coupling:
- * - Create SentimentAnalyzer interface for sentiment-related operations
- * - Separate lexicon loading into LexiconLoader class
- * - Use dependency injection for sentiment analysis components
- *
- * Improved Cohesion:
- * - Split into BasicStatistics and SentimentAnalysis classes
- * - Create separate WordFrequencyAnalyzer class
- * - Each class has a single, well-defined responsibility
- * - Move lexicon management to dedicated LexiconManager class

- */
+## Code Analysis and Refactoring

+### Main Class
+**Reason for Refactoring**: Handles multiple responsibilities (UI, file operations, coordination)

+**Reduced Coupling**
+- Introduce UserInterface interface for user interactions
+- Create FileOperationHandler for file operations
+- Move menu operations to MenuHandler class
+- Reduces direct dependencies on Scanner and System.out

+**Improved Cohesion**
+- Create ArticleManager for article library operations
+- Move file processing to TextAnalysisController
+- Main class focuses only on coordination

+### TextProcessor Class
+**Reason for Refactoring**: Combines file operations with text processing

+**Reduced Coupling**
+- Create FileReader interface for file operations
+- Inject file reading dependency through constructor
+- Remove direct file handling from processing methods

+**Improved Cohesion**
+- Split into TextCleaner and TextReader classes
+- TextCleaner focuses on text processing
+- Separate FileHandler for file operations

+### StatisticCalculator Class
+**Reason for Refactoring**: Combines sentiment analysis with general statistics

+**Reduced Coupling**
+- Create SentimentAnalyzer interface
+- Separate LexiconLoader class
+- Use dependency injection for components

+**Improved Cohesion**
+- Split into BasicStatistics and SentimentAnalysis
+- Create WordFrequencyAnalyzer class
+- Dedicated LexiconManager for lexicon handling